Sarajevo Safari

-Sarajevo Safari is the name for an alleged war tourism phenomenon that took place during the siege of Sarajevo (1992–1996) involving human hunting.
+Sarajevo Safari is the name for an alleged war tourism phenomenon during the siege of Sarajevo (1992–1996) involving human hunting.
 According to the reports, wealthy foreign nationals were enabled, for large monetary fees, to shoot at civilians in the besieged city with sniper rifles for entertainment purposes.
-Sniper tourists have been characterized as "the most terrifying element of life under siege in Sarajevo."

 Claims about this phenomenon came to international public attention in 2022 with the premiere of the Slovenian documentary film Sarajevo Safari, directed by Miran Zupanič and co-produced by Al Jazeera Balkans.
 The alleged activity took place from established positions of the Army of Republika Srpska (VRS) in the hills surrounding Sarajevo.

 In response to the film's allegations, official legal actions were launched.
 The Prosecutor's Office of Bosnia and Herzegovina opened a case in November 2022.
-In November 2025, the Public Prosecutor's Office in Milan (Italy) also opened an investigation into the alleged participation of Italian citizens in these acts.
+In November 2025, the Public Prosecutor's Office in Milan (Italy) also opened an investigation into the alleged participation of Italian citizens in these acts, but involves other nationalities as well, like French, Belgians, Swiss, and Austrians.
 Officials from Republika Srpska and war veterans' associations sharply denied all allegations, calling them "propaganda" and "heinous lies" directed against the VRS and the Serb people.

 Early accounts

 Reporting in the 1990s

 Rumors about the phenomenon had existed earlier.
-As early as the 1990s, the Italian newspaper Corriere della Sera reported on the possibility of Italian extremists traveling to Bosnia to spend weekends as snipers.
+As early as 1992, the Italian newspaper Corriere della Sera reported on the possibility of Italian extremists traveling to Bosnia to spend weekends as snipers.
 The phenomenon was also mentioned in the book The Bastards of Sarajevo (I bastardi di Sarajevo) by the Italian author Luca Leone.

-A 1992 documentary "Serbian epics" by Paweł Pawlikowski featured Russian nationalist Eduard Limonov hosted by Radovan Karadžić on the hills above Sarajevo and firing a machine gun with a telescopic sight at the besieged town.
+The 1992 documentary "Serbian Epics" by Paweł Pawlikowski featured Russian National Bolshevist Eduard Limonov hosted by Radovan Karadžić on the hills above Sarajevo and firing a machine gun with a telescopic sight at the besieged town.